 Masturbation outside the marriage bed witnesses a lack of self-control and is therefore sin.

 Self-control is a new-covenant fruit of the Spirit (Galatians 5:22–23), a discipline that pleases God, nurtures hope for eternal life, and frees one from fear of future punishment (Romans 8:6–9, 13; 2 Timothy 1:7).
 Lack of self-control is sin and enables greater influence by the evil one (Proverbs 25:28; 1 Corinthians 7:5).
 Intentional orgasm outside the marriage bed through masturbation witnesses a lack of self-control and is therefore sin.

 In light of these realities, I believe that anyone who masturbates outside the marriage bed sins and insults God’s glory in Christ.
 As men and women of God, therefore, may we not engage in it.
 Instead, may we look to our Lord for help and seek to honor him with our bodies by allowing our only outlet for sexual desire to be the covenant-nurturing intimacy of marital lovemaking (Job 31:1).
 May we also intentionally lead our children in such paths of righteousness for Christ’s name’s sake.

-Please do look up all the Bible verses given by De Rouchie.
-I’m sure you’ll want to immediately refrain from masturbating lest God’s tosses you in hell for doing do.
+Please look up all the Bible verses given by De Rouchie.
+I’m sure you’ll want to immediately refrain from masturbating lest God tosses you in Hell for doing so.

 And finally, here’s what Focus on the Family has to say about masturbation: